Healthy Homes Assessment Riverstone Terraces

 Insulation Riverstone Terraces

-The insulation of the ceiling and underfloor is a requirement in all rental houses as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation meets the new quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.
+Underfloor and ceiling insulation has been compulsory on all rental houses from 1 July 2019.
+Property managers and landlords should make sure the insulation meets this new standard.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation can withstand heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the more efficient the insulation.

 Riverstone Terraces Moisture Ingress & Drainage

-Rental properties require to have effective drainage to remove floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure the water is able to go, and it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must have efficient drainage for the removal of floodwaters, surface water and ground water, which includes the proper outfall or runoff.
+Making sure that water has a location to go, and it can’t linger underneath the buildings is an essential part of keeping your property dry.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from accumulating into the home.
-It also helps in preventing moisture damage to the underfloor insulation.
+A ground moisture barrier is usually a polythene sheet laid over the ground to stop any moisture in the ground from entering the structure.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection